 Cheryl: The value of the cost can be subjective.
 If the condition requires surgery and then coming back to machine-related maintenance, there will be costs for both surgical and non-surgical methods, and that would be more expensive.
 When thinking about the costs, we should also think about the time needed (or wasted?) to improve the condition.
 Perhaps do weigh what you want?
 Are you okay to live with it and go for surgery if it worsens to that point?
 Some mummies share stories with us that their tummies are saggy and they don’t want to show to their hubbies.
 They’re not body confident, feel upset and it’s affecting them and everything else they do.
 Are these the same for you?
 When you look at the results and how fast that can be achieved, that’s a consideration besides the actual monetary costs.

-Catch our IG Live as we discussed Mom Body concerns like Diastasis Recti and other postpartum health issues!
+Catch our IG Live as we discuss how to fix Diastasis Recti without surgery, along with other postpartum health concerns!

 Complimentary gift for my friends and readers!